nazmulidris/developerlife.com/_posts/2021-10-19-react-hooks-redux-typescript-handbook.md

 ### Custom hooks

-When writing custom hooks, that relay external async events (eg, happening in a listener that is attached to the DOM, or Node.js, or a database), it is important to keep in mind that callback functions that are passed to `useEffect()` **can not directly call** into the React function component 🧨!
+When writing custom hooks, that relay external async events (eg, happening via a **listener function** that is attached to the DOM, or Node.js, or a database) please note that this listener function, which is passed to `useEffect()`, **can not directly call** into the React function component 🧨!
+If you have functions defined inside of your React function component, even though they look and feel like regular TypeScript / JavaScript functions they don't work the same way if code outside the component invokes them vs. code that is inside.

 > 🤔 This is a very subtle but important point to remember when figuring how to "relay" the
 > non-React async event into the React function component world (via a custom hook that you're